cjw4/swisstour-backend/README.md

 ## CI/CD Pipeline

-The project uses two GitHub Actions workflows to automate testing and deployment.

-### On Pull Request to `main` — `test.yml`
-- Triggers on any pull request targeting the `main` branch.
-- Checks out the code and sets up JDK 21.
+The production code lives on the main branch.
+In order to ensure app stability and latest availability, the following CI/CD pipeline has been implemented.

+  - The `main` branch is protected from direct commits and can only be edited through pull requests.
-- Runs the full unit test suite with Maven (`mvn test`).
+  - Pull requests must pass the full unit test suite before being merged into `main`.
-- The test job must pass before the pull request can be merged (enforced via branch protection rules).

-### On Merge to `main` — `build-docker-image.yml`
-- Triggers on push to `main` (i.e. when a pull request is merged).
+  - All pushes to `main` (i.e. when a pull request is merged) trigger an image build and push to Docker Hub.
-- Checks out the code and sets up JDK 21.
-- Builds the application with Maven (`mvn package`).
-- Logs in to Docker Hub using repository secrets.
-- Builds and pushes the Docker image to Docker Hub tagged as `latest`.
+  - Following a successful build, the app gets deployed.

 ## Development